History and Social Sciences at Maine Coast Semester

 Elective, Prerequisite: None

-This U.S. History course examines the social, economic, political, and cultural forces that have influenced the development of the United States.
-Particular attention is paid to the different ways that history can be constructed and the role of perspective.
+This course takes a thematic approach to the study of U.S. History; rather than a chronological survey, students trace specific themes and perspectives in American history such as immigration, indigenous history, and the experiences of women.
 Students have the chance to work with a variety of sources—both primary and secondary—while developing the critical thinking skills necessary to “connect the dots” between past and current events.
 Additionally, history students will steadily develop their written and oral expression, and the ability to form a persuasive argument supported by their analysis of diverse evidence.
+U.S. History students can expect nightly homework.
+Assignments include readings, essays, Socratic seminars, and a personal journal to record responses and reactions to prompts relevant to course material.
+Students will also have the opportunity to connect the themes of the classroom to communities and histories of Maine and Northern New England through field trips and local case studies.

 AP® United States History